As a business, it’s important to stay in touch.

 Let’s take a guess here.
 If you’re like many people, it’s early in the morning after you get out of bed, just past noon when you’re on a break, or late at night before you snooze off.

 Now, whether that accurately describes you or not, it describes a huge portion of the population.
-Which might not mean much yet, until you realize that those time windows are the best for reaching your social media network with your content.
+This might not mean much yet until you realize that those time windows are the best for reaching your social media network with your content.

 The average social media user has a network with hundreds, if not a few thousand connections in their network.
 To keep the experience fresh, social media algorithms must find a way to give everyone’s content a fair chance to get seen.